Types Of Offer in Compromise

 Offer in Compromise is a settlement for tax debts than less than the amount owed.
 The most common Offer in Compromise type for the IRS is a personal Offer for doubt as to collectibility.
 For Doubt as Collectibility there are both Personal and Business Offers in Compropmise.
 The other less common types of Offer In Compromise are Doubt as To Liability and Exceptional Circumstances.

-Doubt as to Collectibility and Doubt as to Liability Offers have a $186 processing fee.
+Doubt as to Collectibility and Doubt as to Liability Offers have a processing fee ($205 as of 2021).
 The fee is waived if certain financial requirements are met and Doubt as to Liability Offers have no fee.

 Doubt as to Collectibility Offer in Compromise

 Doubt as to Collectibility is the most popular of the different types of Offer in Compromise.
 The reason is it is by far the easiest to get.
 Even if there may be a chance at an Effective Tax Administration or Doubt as to Liability Offer, we still have our clients do Doubt as to Collectibility most of the time since it is easier to get.

 This type of Offer in Compromise is based on your financial situation.
 The IRS looks at your “Reasonable Collection Potential.”
 Your Reasonable Collection Potential is the amount the IRS can expect to collect from you based on the IRS Collection Financial Standards.
 This looks at your total assets and available income based on the IRS’ calculations.
 If you have more assets than the total tax debt, it is unlikely you will get this type of Offer in Compromise accepted.
 If you have a high rent or mortgage, you might not qualify as well.